-- Established three workgroups to focus on enforcement, data sharing, and communications; - Coordinated information sharing procedures and the signing of necessary memoranda of understanding to make this inter-agency information sharing possible; - Established a website and phone number for complaints; - Conducted extensive outreach to professionals and employers impacted by the Workplace Fraud Act; - Studied best practices employed by task forces working on these issues in other states; - Assisted New York State with a multi-state workplace fraud prosecution; - Created an internal website to facilitate data sharing among agencies; and - Partnered with federal agencies, including the Internal Revenue Service and the U.S. Department of Labor, to share information and coordinate law enforcement efforts related to reducing misclassification of employees by businesses in order to avoid providing employment protections.
+- Established three workgroups to focus on enforcement, data sharing, and communications; - Coordinated information sharing procedures and the signing of necessary memoranda of understanding to make this inter-agency information sharing possible; - Established a website and phone number for complaints; - Conducted extensive outreach to professionals and employers impacted by the Workplace Fraud Act; - Studied best practices employed by task forces working on these issues in other states; - Assisted New York State with a multi-state workplace fraud prosecution; - Created an internal website to facilitate data sharing among agencies; - Partnered with federal agencies, including the Internal Revenue Service and the U.S. Department of Labor, to share information and coordinate law enforcement efforts related to reducing misclassification of employees by businesses in order to avoid providing employment protections; - Participated in stakeholder meetings hosted by the Maryland Department of Labor, Licensing and Regulation to discuss workplace fraud, best practices and procedures and possible changes to the Workplace Fraud Act; and - Successfully amended the Workplace Fraud Act while maintaining protections for workers by allowing an employer to demonstrate an employer-independent contractor relationship. - Implemented "Notice to Independent Contractors and Exempt Persons" which requires companies to notify workers regarding the expectations and responsibilities of being "independent contractors" in Maryland.
+The notice is available on DLLR's website for companies to download and post in their workplaces.